 We encourage wide reading to stimulate intellectual curiosity and develop new interests, understanding and skills.
 Economics students are encouraged to consider delving into Ha-Joon Chang’s Economics: The User’s Guide, F. Scott Fitzgerald’s The Great Gatsby and Leavitt and Dubner’s Freakonomics.
 We also publish the Perse Economics Enrichment Brochure which contains information and recommendations on books, blogs, podcasts, news sources, competitions, work experience and more.

 - Beyond the classroom

 We enter several demanding competitions.
-Our students also have an excellent record in the prestigious Bank of England Target 2.0 Interest Rate Challenge, reaching the national final several times, and winning £20,000 over the years.
+Our students have an excellent record in the prestigious Bank of England Target 2.0 Interest Rate Challenge, reaching the national final several times, and winning £20,000 over the years.
 In 2015 the Perse team won the Challenge, securing a four-week summer internship at the Bank for each team member and £5,000 for the School.
-To mark the 10th anniversary of the competition, a small number of schools – including The Perse – received a trophy for the most successful competition history.
+This competition has recently been discontinued by the Bank and we are currently looking at alternative competitions.

 A Perse team won the online stage of the IFS Student Investor Challenge 2014, the UK’s premier investment competition, against more than 8,000 teams.
 A great performance in the regional finals saw them qualify for the national finals, placing them in the top eight teams nationally.